-Session Descriptions Academic Standards Common Core ELA Session Five: Creating the Buzz This meeting focuses on selecting a price for the product or service, as well as promotional strategies for attracting attention to the pop-up store.
+JA Company Program Pop Op Session Descriptions Social Studies Standards (Economics and Financial Literacy) Common Core ELA Session Five: Creating the Buzz This meeting focuses on selecting a price for the product or service, as well as promotional strategies for attracting attention to the pop-up store.
 Students will determine their expenses and the revenue necessary to break even so that they can set a price for their product that will achieve their profit goal.
 Additionally, they will determine how to promote their business and will work on tasks for advertising.
 Students will: Formulate the appropriate price for their product to achieve the pop-up store's monetary goal.
 Design promotional strategies and materials to attract interest in the pop-up business.
+3. People cannot have all the goods and services they want and, as a result, must choose some things and give up others.
+5. Markets exist when consumers and producers interact.
+When supply or demand changes, market prices adjust.
+Those adjustments send signals and provide incentives to consumers and producers to change their own decisions.
+6. Competition among sellers lowers costs and prices, and encourages producers to produce more of what consumers are willing and able to buy.
+Competition among buyers increases prices and allocates goods and services to those people who are willing and able to pay the most for them.
 Reading for Information RI.6 1,2,3,4,7 RI.7 1,2,3,4 RI 8 1,2,3,4 Writing W.6-8 4,7,9 Speaking and Listening SL.6-8 1,2,4 Language L.6 1-6 L.7 1-6 L.8 1-6 Session Six: Open for Business!
 In this meeting, students explore essential customer service and sales skills to use while their pop-up store is operating.
 Additionally, they review and finalize all logistics necessary to launch and open the store.
 Students will: Select appropriate sales strategies to use while interacting with customers during pop-up store sales.
 Practice excellent retail customer care skills to maximize the pop-up store's sales potential to reach its business goals.
 Resolve final logistics before launching the pop-up business, including transaction types, starting cash, inventory tracking, and staffing schedule.
+3. People cannot have all the goods and services they want and, as a result, must choose some things and give up others.
+5. Markets exist when consumers and producers interact.
+When supply or demand changes, market prices adjust.
+Those adjustments send signals and provide incentives to consumers and producers to change their own decisions.
+6. Competition among sellers lowers costs and prices, and encourages producers to produce more of what consumers are willing and able to buy.
+Competition among buyers increases prices and allocates goods and services to those people who are willing and able to pay the most for them.
 Reading for Information RI.6-8 2,4 Writing W.6-8 4 Speaking and Listening SL.6 1,2,4 SL.7 4 SL.8 1,2,4 Language L.6 1-6 L.7 1-6 L.8 1-6